bitmaus/utopia/README.md

 ./monero-wallet-cli
 ```

- After setup, either start a server or run the browser using `xinit xinitrc`.
+To run the browser use `xinit ~/utopia/apu/xinitrc`.

-- the "bolt" server features an easy way to transfer the system files and start services to handle your applications, data, email, etc.

- To propagate the server,
+#### the bolt server

-  1. Partition, format, and mount the drive with:
+To start a server, partition, format, and mount the drive with:

 ```bash
 parted -s <drive> mkpart primary ext4 1 100%